-the purpose of this evaluation was to examine the impact of the conference on attendee hope and well-being.
+he purpose of this evaluation was to examine the impact of the conference on attendee hope and well-being.
 The results of the analyses show a statistically significant increase in the hope scores for the conference attendees.
 This finding suggests that conference attendees gained in the capacity to identify strategies toward their desirable goals and ability to dedicate the willpower (agency) to pursue those strategies.
-The results also show significant increase in flourishing, mindfulness, and resilience for participating conference attendees.
+The results also show significant increase in flourishing and resilience for participating conference attendees.
 Similarly, rumination scores significantly decreased for the participants.

-pproximately 90% of the participants reported the content presented at the conference enhanced their knowledge.
+Approximately 86% of the participants reported the content presented at the conference enhanced their knowledge.
 These participants were satisfied with the conference and would recommend to others in the future.

-nother finding from this study demonstrated the prevalence of adverse childhood experiences (ACE) as reported by the conference attendee was higher than the CDC national sample.
-However, the conference participants ACE scores were significantly lower than both survivors and children who are exposed to domestic violence.
+Another finding from this study demonstrated the prevalence of adverse childhood experiences (ACE) as reported by the conference attendee was higher than the CDC national sample.
+However, the conference participants ACE scores were significantly lower than children who are exposed to domestic violence.

-urther analyses show that hope is positively associated has with participant well-being.
-This finding was similar for resilience showing higher resilience scores were associated participant well-being.
-However, when comparing hope and resilience to well-being, hope was the stronger predictor.
-Given this finding, we argue that hope is the mindset that drives resilient behavior.
+Further analyses show that hope is positively associated has with participant wellbeing.
+This finding was similar for resilience showing higher resilience scores were associated with participant well-being.

-he findings from this evaluation are consistent with the ongoing research for the Alliance for HOPE International (e.g., Blue Shield Family Justice Center, Camp HOPE) demonstrating empirical support for the co-located service model as trauma informed and hope centered.
+The findings from this evaluation are consistent with the ongoing research for the Alliance for HOPE International (e.g., Blue Shield Family Justice Center, Camp HOPE) demonstrating empirical support for the co-located service model as trauma informed and hope centered.